Texas Limited Liability Company Attorneys

 One of the most common business structures we see in our business law practice is the limited liability company (LLC).
 Combining the protection of a corporation with the simplicity and ease of use of a smaller organization, an LLC is arguably the most versatile way to organize a business.
-The Houston business attorneys at Brewer & Pritchard, P.C. have extensive experience with all the legal challenges surrounding limited liability companies.

 - The owners, called members, are not generally required to pay the LLC’s debts with their own money.
 In other words, your personal assets are protected.